Hotchkiss School: Curriculum

 Operating on a semester schedule, Hotchkiss offers a classical education, 224 courses, several foreign languages and study-abroad programs.
 The school offers advanced students the opportunity to try out academic research at a university in preparation for a final project; in recent years, students have worked at Yale, Harvard, and Stanford.

 In 1991, The New York Times recognized Hotchkiss' summer program as a "Summer School for the Very Ambitious."
 In addition, Deerfield Academy's student newspaper asserts that "many consider The Hotchkiss School to be the leader in environmental awareness among the top prep schools in the country."
 In 2025, Niche ranked Hotchkiss the nation's top private high school.

 Standardized testing

 The Class of 2023's average combined SAT score was 1430 and its average combined ACT score was 31.
 The school abolished Advanced Placement classes ahead of the 2021–22 school year, explaining that it aims to offer an "upper-level elective curriculum that is more inquiry-driven and conceptually challenging than what the College Board offers."
 However, students who wish to take AP tests may do so.

 College placement

-In 2007, The Wall Street Journal stated that Hotchkiss, compared to Choate Rosemary Hall and Deerfield Academy, had more students accepted at Harvard, Princeton, and six other universities, excluding Yale.
+In 2007, The Wall Street Journal stated that, compared to Choate Rosemary Hall and Deerfield Academy, Hotchkiss had more students accepted at Harvard, Princeton, and six other universities, but not Yale.